 Forewarned and informed

-When it comes to warning and prevention systems, we play an important role nationally and occupy a leading position internationally: in winter, the avalanche warning service at the WSL Institute for Snow and Avalanche Research SLF publishes the well-known avalanche bulletin twice a day, while our hydrologists are involved in warning the public about instances of flooding and severe drought.
+When it comes to warning and prevention systems, we play an important role nationally as well as internationally: in winter, the avalanche warning service at the WSL Institute for Snow and Avalanche Research SLF publishes the well-known avalanche bulletin twice a day.
+Our hydrologists are involved in warning the public about instances of flooding and severe drought.

-We make our data and findings available to the public on internet platforms so that crisis managers can access the information quickly in an emergency.
+We make our data and findings available to the public on internet platforms and as apps, so that crisis managers can access the information quickly in an emergency.
+We also publish leaflets and brochures.